Original Research ARTICLE

 Patients and Study Methodology

-The study was performed in Italy between September and December 2016.
+This pediatric study was performed in Italy between September and December 2016 as part of a global study with two arms: one for adults with ITP and one for children with ITP.
 The investigative instruments used for the project were designed by a board consisting of the President of the Italian Immune Thrombocytopenia Patients Association (AIPIT onlus), the Scientific Director of the “Progetto-Ematologia” Foundation, and researchers of the Healthcare Area of “Istituto Studi Direzionali” (ISTUD) Foundation.
 The instruments comprised a quantitative survey and a narrative plot delivered through an online platform (Surveygizmo).
 Based on their expertise in the diagnosis and management of ITP and on geographic criteria to obtain a relatively homogeneous sample, 10 AIEOP Centers selected ITP patients for participation in the study (Figure 1).
 The project was communicated through websites, newsletters, and social media.
 Children affected by chronic ITP were only enrolled in sequence from each center file.

 Parents on a voluntary basis (only < 10% declined invitation) provided written informed consent to participate and were then invited to access the project website (www.medicinanarrativa.eu/ITP), where they could record their experiences.
 To ensure comparable data, only the caregivers of children with a specific diagnosis of ITP were included in the project.
 An ability to communicate in Italian was indispensable for the eligibility of each participant.